Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 • In respect of which the Brokerage Accommodation Team (BAT)has satisfied itself as to the character and suitability of the landlord or other provider including other household/family members, provider staff and other resident young people;

-A Placement Plan must be completed prior any such move, (when this is not possible it must be within 5 working days).
-The meeting to complete this must include the young person and the person who will have the most day to day contact with them for example their 'key worker', support worker or landlord/landlady.
+A Placement Plan must be completed prior to any such move (when this is not possible it must be within 5 working days).
+The meeting to complete this must include the young person and the person who will have the most day to day contact with them for example their 'key worker' or support worker.
 It must state:

 • How the provider will support the young person;